cheqd/node-docs/docs/upgrades/README.md

 ## Upgrade Process

-You can find more details on the actual upgrade process under in our [Upgrade Guide](upgrade.md)
+You can find more details on the actual upgrade process under in our [Upgrade Process Guide](upgrade-process.md)

 ## Previous software upgrade guides